St Bees Priory: Pre-Norman church

 The continuance of the cult of St Bega following the arrival of the Normans is recorded in the Register of the Priory by the swearing of oaths on the "Bracelet of St Bega".
 This relic was touched as the means of taking a binding oath; oaths are recorded up to 1279, and offerings to the bracelet were made as late as 1516.

-In the graveyard is a cross shaft dating from the 10th century, showing Viking influence, and from the same era is a cross shaft of the Cumbrian spiral-scroll school, now in the church, both of which testify to this being a pre-Norman religious site.
+A cross shaft dating from the 10th century is in the graveyard, showing Viking influence.
+There is also a cross shaft of the Cumbrian spiral-scroll school from the same period, now in the church.
+Both show evidence of this being a pre-Norman religious site.

-Pre-Norman parish boundaries suggest that St Bees had considerable pre-Norman influence in the west, and it has been suggested that St Bees was a "minster church" serving the west coast, but there is no firm evidence.
+Pre-Norman parish boundaries suggest that St Bees had considerable influence in the west, and it has been suggested that St Bees was a "minster church" serving the west coast, but there is no firm evidence.

-The Priory
+The priory

 Founding

 The Normans did not reach this part of Cumbria until 1092.
-William Meschin, supported by Archbishop Thurstan, used the existing religious site to found a Benedictine Priory not earlier than 1120 and not later than 1135.
-The priory was subordinate to the great Benedictine monastery of St Mary's Abbey, York and had a Prior and six monks.
-To endow the Priory, there were many original grants of property and churches from local lords including the parish of Kirkeby Becok itself; stretching from the coast at present-day Whitehaven to the River Keekle, and down to where the river "Egre" (Ehen) falls into the sea.
-Also granted were the chapel of Egremont, churches at Whicham and Bootle, land in Rottington and the manor of Stainburn at Workington.
-St Bees was therefore the principal religious centre in the west of Cumbria, and the large number of existing medieval grave slabs of the local nobility testify to its to its importance.
+William Meschin, supported by Archbishop Thurstan, used the existing religious site to found a Benedictine priory between 1120 and 1135.
+The priory was subordinate to the Benedictine monastery of St Mary's Abbey, York, and had a prior and six monks.
+To endow the priory, there were many original grants of property and churches from local lords including the parish of Kirkeby Becok itself, which stretched from the coast at present-day Whitehaven to the River Keekle, and down to where the river "Egre" (Ehen) falls into the sea.
+Also granted were the chapel of Egremont, churches at Whicham and Bootle, land in Rottington, and the manor of Stainburn at Workington.
+St Bees was therefore the principal religious centre in the west of Cumbria, and the large number of existing medieval grave slabs of the local nobility indicates its importance.